pascalbartschi/DataScience-Portfolio/README.md

    - Regression
    - Model selection

-### Process
+### Directions

-Only 01 and 02 are appropriately documeneted, the other directories are not finished yet and need further structuring and cleaning...
+01 and 02 are appropriately documeneted, 03 is in development and I'm still integrating files from other problem I solved